 - Charging and discharging limit of the battery pack

 BMS is a vast area to discover.
 It comes in the form of an integrated circuit with necessary programming and sensors.
-The main advantage of the BMS system is that its programable.
-The limit of the functions is manageable as per the requirement and application.
+The main advantage of the BMS is that it’s programmable and the limit of the functions is manageable as per the requirement and application.

-There are many BMS system provider in North America such as,
+There are many BMS system providers in North America such as:

 - Nuvation Engineering (U.S.)

 Amp, M., & Cells, H. N. (2014).
 Battery Pack Design , Validation , and Assembly Guide using A123 Systems.
 1–71.

 Deng, D. (2015).
 Li-ion batteries: Basics, progress, and challenges.
 Energy Science and Engineering, 3(5), 385–418. https://doi.org/10.1002/ese3.95

 IEA.
 (2019).
 Global EV Outlook 2019.
 In IEA. https://www.iea.org/reports/global-ev-outlook-2019 Jossen, A., Späth, V., Döring, H., & Garche, J. (1999).
 Reliable battery operation - a challenge for the battery management system.
 Journal of Power Sources, 84(2), 283–286. https://doi.org/10.1016/S0378-7753(99)00329-8

 Lewchalermwong, N., Masomtob, M., Lailuck, V., & Charoenphonphanich, C. (2018).
 Material selection and assembly method of battery pack for compact electric vehicle.
 IOP Conference Series: Materials Science and Engineering, 297(1). https://doi.org/10.1088/1757- 899X/297/1/012019

 Maiser, E. (2014).
 Battery packaging - Technology review.
 AIP Conference Proceedings, 1597(February), 204–218. https://doi.org/10.1063/1.4878489